Battle of Ambarawa: Battle of Ungaran

+Siege on Fort Williem

+After the British retreated and had suffered counter-attacks by the Indonesian forces, the British companies in Ambarawa also experienced an encirclement and blockade in Fort Williem, Ambarawa, at this blockade, the British were trapped for four days and four nights, and they suffered from a lack of food and supplies.

 Aftermath

-Just three days after the victory, Soedirman was promoted to Major General and his election as Commander of the Armed Forces, retroactive to 12 November, was confirmed, succeeding Oerip Soemohardjo, the ad interim chief for the forces, who was appointed chief of staff.
+Just three days after the victory, Soedirman was promoted to major general and his election as Commander of the Armed Forces, retroactive to 12 November, was confirmed, succeeding Oerip Soemohardjo, the ad interim chief for the forces, who was appointed chief of staff.

 The Palagan Ambarawa Monument in Ambarawa was erected in memory of the battle.
 The battle's anniversary is also celebrated nationwide as Indonesian Army Day (Hari Juang Kartika TNI Angkatan Darat), a day of celebration of the first ever victory of the young army in the Indonesian National Revolution.